The Mathematics of Dataflow Analysis: Lattices, Fixpoints, and Semirings

 |---|---|---|---|---|---|---|

-| Init | $\varnothing$ | ${d_1}$ | ${d_1}$ | ${d_1,d_2}$ | ${d_1,d_2}$ | ${d_2}$ |
+| Round 3 | $\varnothing$ | ${d_1}$ | ${d_1}$ | ${d_1,d_2}$ | ${d_1,d_2}$ | ${d_2}$ |

-| After 1 | $\varnothing$ | ${d_1}$ | ${d_1}$ | ${d_1,d_2}$ | ${d_1,d_2}$ | ${d_2}$ |
+| Round 4 (fixpoint) | $\varnothing$ | ${d_1}$ | ${d_1}$ | ${d_1,d_2}$ | ${d_1,d_2}$ | ${d_2}$ |

+Round 4 reproduces Round 3 exactly, so the system has converged.
+(A worklist or round-robin solver that reuses values updated earlier in the same pass would reach this fixpoint faster; the naive schedule is shown here to make the propagation visible.)
 The iterated fixpoint equals the MOP here because the transfer functions are set-based and distribute over union: each path’s contributions are preserved by union, so no precision is lost by the iterative solver.

 The MOP is the semiring / Kleene-algebra “sum over all paths” formulation.
 For cyclic graphs the Kleene star summarizes repeated traversals, which is why Kleene algebra is the natural playground for MOP reasoning.